 |conjugated in Past Simple|

-The auxilary verb (have) is conjugated in the Past Simple: had
+The auxiliary verb (have) is conjugated in the Past Simple: had

 The main verb is invariable in past participle form: -ed (or irregular)